I’d like to try pressing apple cider, but buying a cider press is outside my budget. Any suggestions on where I can find plans for building one?

 For a more conventional design, check out How to Build a Cider Press from September/October 1976.

-We also recommend the book Anyone Can Build a Whizbang Apple Grinder and Cider Press by Herrick Kimball.
-This plan book is available from MOTHER EARTH NEWS and at Whizbang Cider.
+We also recommend cider-making books available in our online store.
 And if you decide you are interested in buying a ready-made cider press, two good sources are Correll Cider Presses and Jaffrey Manufacturing.